 Plus, if buying new you can add factory extras on to it, to your preference, or at least bear this in mind if shopping around for a pre-owned Sprinter Cargo van, as some will be more basic than others in the driver’s cab and in terms of exterior details.

-All this means it’s the easiest type of Sprinter van to start from scratch with, especially if you have a particularly strong view about what windows you want, and where.
+All this means a cargo van is the easiest type of Sprinter van to start from scratch with, especially if you have a particularly strong view about what windows you want, and where.

 Sprinter crew van for conversion